How does gospel music inspire hope and connect multiple generations?

 Originating through the forced blend of African and European musical traditions during the era of slavery, gospel music has evolved significantly but has never lost its meaning.
 With strong roots in African spirituals and work songs, gospel music carries the message of perseverance and strength.
 African Americans used spirituals during slavery and the Jim Crow era to maintain hope in a time of oppression.
 During the early 20th century, sacred spirituals began to blend with secular music of the time.
 Thomas A. Dorsey brought blues, jazz, and sacred hymns together to create what we now know of as traditional gospel music.
 Over the years, gospel music has expanded into other genres of pop culture, such as hip-hop and rap.

-Gospel music was first brought to Omaha due to the Great Migration of African Americans north during the early and mid-nineteen-hundreds.
+Gospel music was first brought to Omaha due to the Great Migration of African Americans north during the early and mid-1900s.
 The increase in the African American population brought about the creation of multiple African American churches in North Omaha.
-Salem Baptist Church led by Reverend J.C.
+Salem Baptist Church, led by Rev. J.C.
 Wade was the first church in Omaha to wholeheartedly embrace gospel music.
 The Salem Baptist Choir went on to produce a Grammy-nominated track, “I Don’t Feel No Ways Tired”, with James Cleveland.
-Because of the success gospel had at Salem Baptist, other congregations began to accept this more modern form of worship music.
+Because of the success gospel music had at Salem Baptist, other congregations began to accept this more modern form of worship music.
 Today, gospel music is still thriving in the congregations of Salem Baptist, Zion Baptist, Pilgrim Baptist, Faith Temple Church of God in Christ, and countless more North Omaha churches.

 Despite the stereotypes and negativity associated with North Omaha, gospel music continues to unite the community with positivity and love.
-Gospel can be interpreted differently by each individual, and it has the power to affect each one of us in a unique way.
-For many residents of North Omaha and for many church goers, gospel serves not only as a way to worship God but also as a way to express themselves and cope with their daily struggles.
+Gospel music can be interpreted differently by each individual, and it has the power to affect each one of us in a unique way.
+For many residents of North Omaha and for many church goers, gospel music serves not only as a way to worship God but also as a way to express themselves and cope with their daily struggles.
 Gospel music will continue to adapt with the times in the future just as it has in the past, and it will continue to remain as a stronghold for the North Omaha community.

 "I use to think gospel music was just church music.
 Now I know that it is also people’s voices and it is a way for people to stand as one."